alberthli/alberthli.github.io/_pages/publications.md

 author_profile: true
 ---

-This page lists my accepted/in-review publications with links to the papers and supplemental material like media or code.
+This page lists my accepted/in-review publications with more detail, links to the papers, and supplemental material like media or code.
 If you're interested in any of my research in progress, please contact me directly.
+For a more condensed overview of my research, look at my CV.

 # Journal Publications
 **[J1] Inverse Statics Optimization for Compound Tensegrity Robots**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[[Paper]](http://alberthli.github.io/files/journal/invstatopt.pdf) [[Code]](https://github.com/apsabelhaus/tiso)

-DESCRIPTION HERE
+[_Tensegrities_](https://en.wikipedia.org/wiki/Tensegrity) are structures traditionally comprised of rigid bars held in equilibrium by a network of cables.
+Originally explored by architects and civil engineers, it was not until relatively recently that actuated tensegrities were studied in the field of robotics.
+As robots, tensegrities enjoy benefits such as lightweight construction and adjustable compliance.

+This project studied what we term _compound tensegrities_, whose rigid elements are not just purely compressive bars, but can take on any arbitrary geometry (and therefore also admit net moments about each rigid body).
+This allows more faithful bio-inspired designs at the expense of complicating traditional tensegrity modeling techniques.
+In our work, we reformulate the classic _force density method_ used for computing equilibrium forces in network structures to allow for analysis of compound tensegrities and derive a fast optimization-based shape controller that can also be used for quasi-static position control.
+Finally, the method is validated both in simulation and on a simple hardware test case.

 **Full Citation**
 &nbsp;